acts-project/acts/docs/tracking.md

 :align: center
 :width: 400px

-Illustration of one-dimensional (a) and two-dimensional segmentation (b) of a silicon sensor.
+Illustration of a one-dimensional (a) and a two-dimensional segmentation (b) of a silicon sensor.
 :::

 A very common electronic detection approach is the use of semiconducting